THE NIGHT RIDERS

 — American Library Association Booklist

-The Night Riders of Harpers Ferry is the first of Kathleen's twenty-five published books.
+The Night Riders of Harpers Ferry is Kathleen's first published book.
 It is written for readers ages 10 to adult who enjoy American Civil War historical fiction without any sex, gore, or explicit violence.
-This book is available as a 130-page trade paperback.

 A memorable tale of loyalty and adventure, based on a true story.